ytomofuji/Human_reads_in_metagenome/README.md

 <img src="Figure/likelihood_score.jpg" width=100%>
 </div>

 Likelihood scores for each metagenome shotgun sequencing data are calculated with the script `PIPELINE_2_likelihood_reidentification_test.sh`.
 The likelihood score reflects the likelihood that the observed human reads in the gut MSS data are derived from the target genotype data in `GENOME_FILE`.
+The inputs are (i) human reads in metagenome shotgun sequencing data (ii) target genotype data, and (iii) ancestry matched reference genome data.

 Following variables are required:
 `DIR`: Directory for analysis